 Step 7.
 Now you can click the Queue Icon, and check if all the AVCHD videos you need are waiting in the queue.

 Step 8.
 Click Start Queue (the green button) to start converting AVCHD to MP4.

 If you prefer simpler solutions, you can check the first method on this page, or use these Handbrake alternative software.

 1. Do I need to keep CPI when copying AVCHD folder for MP4 conversion?

 It depends on your goal.
 Below is an illustration of AVCHD folder structure.
 As you can see, the footage you need to convert to MP4 is inside BDMV\STREAM MTS or M2TS videos.
 As for CPI file, it contains clip information necessary for playing back AVCHD video on cam and for BD burning.

 If you merely want to convert AVCHD to MP4, you can directly deal with MTS footage.
 However, if you want to edit AVCHD video in iMovie or Final Cut Pro, the editor applications need the structure information because they are importing the entire folder instead of single MTS video.
-If you use VideoProc Converter, you don't need to worry about all these, and you can dump the AVCHD file into it, and output the MP4 video to use flexibly without quality loss.
+If you use VideoProc Converter AI, you don't need to worry about all these, and you can dump the AVCHD file into it, and output the MP4 video to use flexibly without quality loss.